PrismLauncher/PrismLauncher/BUILD.md

 ### Loading the project
 1. Open Qt Creator,
 2. Choose File->Open File or Project,
-3. Navigate to the MultiMC5 source folder you cloned and choose CMakeLists.txt,
+3. Navigate to the Launcher source folder you cloned and choose CMakeLists.txt,
 4. Read the instructions that just popped up about a build location and choose one,
 5. If you chose not to add CMake to the system PATH, tell Qt Creator where you installed it,
     - Otherwise you can skip this step.